Jinmoyee/Vision-Aid-AI-Powered-Smart-Spectacles/README.md

 See `graphs/labels.jpg` and `result images/` for visualizations of the dataset distribution and sample annotated batches.

+### Dataset Sources

+This project's custom hybrid dataset was built from two publicly available academic datasets.
+Due to their licensing terms, the raw source data and derived annotations are not redistributed in this repository.
+Please obtain them directly from the original providers:

+- **COCO 2017** — https://cocodataset.org/#download (licensed CC BY 4.0; credit the COCO Consortium)
+- **SUN RGB-D** — https://rgbd.cs.princeton.edu/ (non-commercial research/educational use only; cite Song, Lichtenberg & Xiao, *SUN RGB-D: A RGB-D Scene Understanding Benchmark Suite*, CVPR 2015, plus the underlying NYU Depth v2, Berkeley B3DO, and SUN3D papers as required by the SUN RGB-D terms)

+Only class-subset selection, re-annotation, and format conversion (COCO / SUN RGB-D → YOLO format) were performed for this project — no original source imagery is included in this repo.

 ## Model Performance

 Trained for 100 epochs using SGD; validation box loss converged to ~1.01, classification loss to ~1.34.